 Disease management is a shared responsibility.
 Efforts to eradicate CWD in the farmed cervid population have not been successful.
 As a result, the CFIA's new approach aims to reduce the risk of the disease spreading by encouraging producers to adopt strong risk mitigation measures.

-As of December 31, 2017, the CFIA's response and compensation will only be provided to producers enrolled in a Voluntary Herd Certification Program (VHCP).
 A transition period is being provided throughout 2018 to give producers time to enroll in and complete 12 months in a VHCP.

 CFIA's response includes movement controls, ordering destruction and disposal of infected herds, and providing compensation to producers.